-The actively managed sub-fund uses the benchmark ICE BofAML EUR High Yield 3% Constrained Index as a reference for portfolio construction, performance comparison and for risk management.
+The actively managed sub-fund uses the benchmark ICE BofA EUR High Yield 3% Constrained Index as a reference for portfolio construction, performance comparison and for risk management.
+The benchmark is not designed to promote ESG characteristics.
 For unit classes with "hedged" in their name, currency-hedged versions of the benchmark (if available) are used.
 Although a portion of the portfolio may be invested in the same instruments and in the same weightings as the benchmark, the Portfolio Manager is not bound by the benchmark in its selection of instruments.
 In particular, the Portfolio Manager may, at its own discretion, invest in bonds from issuers not included in the benchmark and/or set the proportion of investments in sectors differently to their weighting in the benchmark in order take advantage of investment opportunities.
 Therefore, in times when market volatility is high, sub-fund performance may differ greatly from the benchmark.